 The busiest season for rental searches is spring and summer, with fewer people looking during the winter months.
 Always be friendly and professional when viewing a property in person.
 If you find an apartment you’re interested in, don’t beat around the bush.
 Be prepared to act quickly to secure it by having your deposit, rental references, and employment paperwork ready to go.

-Those who would rather live alone should look to Blueground for mid- to long-term stays in fully- furnished and completely equipped apartments.
-Discover rentals in the best areas in San Francisco’s for a minimum of one month.
-If you feel like changing neighborhoods, the flexible lease terms mean you have the option to move between Blueground apartments in other areas of the city.
+Those who would rather live alone should look to Blueground for mid- to long-term stays in fully-furnished and completely equipped apartments.
+Discover rentals in the best areas in San Francisco for a minimum of one month.
+If you feel like changing neighborhoods, the flexible lease terms mean you have the option to move between Blueground apartments in around San Franciso and the South Bay.
 This is a great accommodation solution if you’re not ready to commit to a location until you’ve experienced it like a local.

-Now that you have some practical insights into rental searches in San Francisco, start looking online at the best apartment portals.
+Now that you have some practical insights into rental searches in SF, start looking online at the best sites and apps for San Francisco housing.

 The Apartment List portal takes a curated approach to help you search for an apartment.